Selwynuy/Resume-Builder/tasks/tasks-prd-codebase-refactor.md

   - `validateExperienceField.ts` - Experience field validation utility
   - `validateEducationField.ts` - Education field validation utility
   - `index.ts` - Export file for all components and utilities
-- `src/components/` - All UI components, to be modularized and refactored into atomic components.
+- `src/components/` - All UI components, organized by feature
-- `src/hooks/` - Custom hooks, to be cleaned up and organized.
+- `src/hooks/` - Custom hooks, cleaned up and organized
-- `src/lib/` - Utility functions and shared logic.
+- `src/lib/` - Utility functions and shared logic
-- `src/auth/` or `src/authenticate/` - Centralized authentication logic.
-- `src/middleware/` - Middleware for auth, logging, rate limiting, etc.
-- `src/documentation/` - All documentation (code, onboarding, architecture, deployment, API docs).
-- `src/pages/` or `src/app/` - Main Next.js pages, to be optimized for SSR/CSR/SSG as appropriate.
+- `src/app/` - Main Next.js pages, to be optimized for SSR/CSR/SSG as appropriate
-- `jest.config.js` and all `*.test.ts(x)` files - For 100% test coverage.
+- `jest.config.js` and all `*.test.ts(x)` files - For 100% test coverage
-- `.gitignore` - To be updated for sensitive/build files.
+- `.gitignore` - To be updated for sensitive/build files
-- `.env` - To be reviewed for secrets and best practices.
+- `.env` - To be reviewed for secrets and best practices

 ### Notes